valhuber/ApiLogicServer/api_logic_server_cli/docs/Install.md

     docker run -it --name api_logic_server --rm -p 5656:5656 -p 5002:5002 -v ${PWD}:/localhost apilogicserver/api_logic_server
     ```

-    This will start a command line in the Docker container.
+    This will start a command line in the Docker container at your current directory.
-    You are now able to issue commands like `ApiLogicServer create` as described in the readme.
+    You are now able to issue commands like `ApiLogicServer create` as described in the home page.
+These will create API Logic Projects as directories under your current directory.

+    > Windows: use Powershell (`PWD` is not supported in Command Line)

+    > API Logic Projects are _not_ restricted to be under the same directory.

     The `api_logic_server` image supports startup arguments so you can control the `api_logic_server` container, by running a startup script or by supplying environment variables.
 You might, for example, have automated test procedures that load projects from `GitHub` and run tests.

+    For more information, see [Working With Docker](../Working-With-Docker).

     > Already installed?
 Upgrade to the latest (5.03.10): ```docker pull apilogicserver/api_logic_server``` (you may need to [rebuild your container](https://valhuber.github.io/ApiLogicServer/Execute-VSCode-Docker/)).

-    For more information, see [Working With Docker](../Working-With-Docker).

 === "Local Install"